Schools reopen in Newtown, Washington talks gun control

 Breaking its silence for the first time since the shootings, the powerful gun industry lobby, the National Rifle Association, said it was "shocked, saddened and heartbroken" and was "prepared to offer meaningful contributions" to prevent such massacres.

 Businesses also reacted.
 One retailer, Dick's Sporting Goods < DKS.N>, pulled all guns from its store closest to Newtown and suspended the sale of certain semi-automatic rifles in its stores nationwide.
-A private equity firm said it would sell its investments in the company that makes the AR-15 type Bushmaster rifle used in the shootings after pressure from a major teachers' pension fund.
+A private equity firm said it would sell its investments in a gunmaker after pressure from a major teachers' pension fund.

 Sandy Hook Elementary, where Adam Lanza gunned down 20 6- and 7-year-olds and six adults on Friday, remained closed.
 It was a crime scene on Tuesday, with police coming and going past a line of 26 Christmas trees, one for each victim, decorated with ornaments, stuffed animals and balloons in the school colors of green and white.